tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is EMPTY; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code; otherwise NOT_COMPLIANT

 ### Information Elements